Industrial Synthetic Segment Pre-training: Appendix

-\textbf{Qualitative Evaluation of Segmentation Results.} We qualitatively evaluated the segmentation performance of InsCore-pretrained models on industrial datasets.
-Figure~\ref{fig:result_sample} presents instance segmentation results after fine-tuning on four datasets: Endoscapes~\cite{murali2023endoscapes}, SpaceNet2~\cite{van2018spacenet}, LIVECell, and Industrial-iSeg, comparing pre-training strategies including ImageNet-21k, MS COCO, and InsCore.
-SAM is omitted due to computational constraints.
-Ground-truth annotations are included for reference.
 InsCore consistently produces masks closely aligned with the ground truth.
-In Endoscapes, it better separates instruments from tissue.
-In SpaceNet2, it reconstructs building contours with high accuracy.
-On the challenging LIVECell dataset, with dense overlapping cells, InsCore achieves superior separation.
-In Industrial-iSeg, it yields smoother boundaries and fewer false positives than ImageNet-21k and COCO, suggesting a structural advantage in capturing domain-specific features.
-LogiSeg~\cite{mae2025efficient}, also evaluated in the main paper, is excluded from the figure due to legal restrictions.
-These results confirm that InsCore outperforms conventional pre-training in high-fidelity instance segmentation across industrial domains.
+In ES, it better separates instruments from tissue.
+In SN, it reconstructs building contours with high accuracy.
+On the challenging LC dataset, with dense overlapping cells, InsCore achieves superior separation.
+In IS, it yields smoother boundaries and fewer false positives than ImageNet-21k and COCO.
+LogiSeg (LS), also evaluated in Table~\ref{tab:comparison_vfm}, is excluded from the figure due to legal restrictions.
+These qualitative results are consistent with the quantitative comparisons in Section~\ref{sec:experimental_results} and show that InsCore produces accurate instance masks across diverse industrial domains.